 Using a median wage of 50,000 pounds in a back-of-the-envelope calculation, that would be a potential 7.25 billion pound loss just in pure wages.
 Which seems to us to be a high price for making the UK great again

 • More companies announced they were leaving the UK for new headquarters cities including Brexit supporter Sir James Dyson, who’s moving his vacuum cleaner/clever device company to Singapore.
-Dyson, Britain’s 12th richest person, assures everyone his decision at 66 days out has absolutely nothing to do with Brexit.
+Dyson, Britain’s 12th richest person, assured everyone his decision at 66 days out has absolutely nothing to do with Brexit.

 Brexiteers defended him by explaining Dyson is a global brand.
 Which is kind of the point … companies are leaving the UK to ensure they still have access to global markets.
 Also on the list of companies bidding London adieu are P&O, the ferry company, which is relocating to Cyrpus.
 See the full story here at The Guardian.